SJSU-CADRE-CLASSES/SJSU_ART_195_S19/HAMMER THEATER OBJ FILE.md

 added doorways and tried to make them to scale

 there is a model of a man included and he is scaled to be a little over 6 feet tall

+this seems to work fine for me downloading it and opening in the program I use. let me know if it doesn't work for you for any reason